XM Directory Roles

 Necessary Brand Permissions

 Before you can use this feature, your brand must have the Manage Directory Roles permission enabled.
-To have this permission enabled, please contact your Customer Success Representative.
-You must also have this permission enabled on a user level to enable and configure roles.
+To have this permission enabled, please contact your XM Success Manager.
+You must also have this permission enabled on a user level to enable and configure roles – to get this enabled, reach out to your Brand Administrator.

 Enabling Directories to Use Roles